Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Height bounds and Zilber-Pink

 By Corollary $7.2$ of \cite{silvermanell} we also know that $\CE_{1,s}\times_{K(s)}L_{s,v}$ and $\CE_{2,s}\times_{K(s)} L_{s,v}$ will have the same type of reduction at $v$.
 By assumption we then have a contradiction since one of these will be $\G_{m,\kappa(v)}$, where $\kappa(v)$ here is the respective residue field, while the other one will be an elliptic curve over $\kappa(v)$. \end{proof}

 \begin{theorem} Let $f':\CX'\rightarrow S'$ be a $G_{ZP}$-admissible semiabelian scheme.
-Then there exist effectively computable constants $c_1$ and $c_2$ such that for all $s\in S(\bar{\Q})$ that have unlikely isogenies and such that one of the pairs of isogenous coordinates of $\CX_s$ consists of a CM and a singular coordinate for the curve $S'$ we have that \end{theorem} \begin{proof} The proof is identical to that of Theorem $5.2$ in \cite{papaseffbrsieg}, replacing the usage of Proposition $4.2$ there by \Cref{archrelastionsisogenies} and the usage of Lemma $5.1$ there by \Cref{padicproxzp} respectively. \end{proof}
+Then there exist effectively computable constants $c_1$ and $c_2$ such that for all $s\in S(\bar{\Q})$ that have unlikely isogenies and such that not all of the isogenous coordinates of $\CX_s$ are singular for $S'$, while all smooth isogenous coordinates of $\CX_s$ are CM for $S'$, we have \end{theorem} \begin{proof} The proof is identical to that of Proposition $5.2$ in \cite{papaseffbrsieg}, replacing the usage of Proposition $4.1$ there by our \Cref{archrelastionsisogenies} and the usage of Lemma $5.1$ there by our \Cref{padicproxzp} respectively. \end{proof}